- Video: MMR Vaccination for Children

 Video: MMR Vaccination for Children

-What is the MMR Vaccine?
+What Is the MMR Vaccine?

-MMR or the mumps measles and rubella vaccine is a safe and effective way to prevent your children from all these three ailments.
+MMR or the mumps, measles and rubella vaccine is a safe and effective way to prevent your children from all these three ailments.
 Measles, mumps and rubella are highly infectious ailments that can result in severe complications.
 Besides rashes, high fever, cough, headache, tiredness, and other related symptoms, they can also result in serious eye, ear, or stomach infections.

 These three diseases are also damaging to the brain and can even lead to death in small children.
 If a pregnant woman falls ill with these conditions, it may also lead to a miscarriage.
-For these reasons, doctors suggest parents follow a strict MMR vaccine immunization schedule so that their kids stay protected from such ailments.
+For these reasons, doctors suggest parents follow a strict MMR vaccine immunisation schedule so that their kids stay protected from such ailments.

-What are Measles, Mumps, and Rubella?
+What Are Measles, Mumps, and Rubella?

 Measles is a viral infection that begins with a cough, fever, conjunctivitis, runny nose, and rashes on the face and body.
 If measles affects the lungs, it can also lead to pneumonia.